particle-iot/docs/src/content/reference/firmware.md

 `tone()` takes three arguments, `pin`: the pin on which to generate the tone, `frequency`: the frequency of the tone in hertz and `duration`: the duration of the tone in milliseconds (a zero value = continuous tone).

+The frequency range is from 20Hz to 20kHz.
+Frequencies outside this range will not be played.

 `tone()` does not return anything.

 ```C++